boreq/unfuck-files-from-my-camera-please/README.md

 other files.
 - Run the program on that directory to rename them.

-My camera produces incomplete timestamps as it doesn't save the timezone in the EXIF data so that's a problem.
+Nikon 5300 produces incomplete timestamps as it doesn't save the time zone in the metadata in some cases so that's a problem.

 The program renames the files to the time and date in UTC.
 Reasoning:
 - from what I'm seeing the timestamps in the files are garbage most of the time